securefederatedai/openfl/docs/running_the_federation.rst

     `openfl.component.Collaborator <https://github.com/intel/openfl/blob/develop/openfl/component/collaborator/collaborator.py>`_
     Defines the settings for the collaborator which is the data owner in the experiment.
 The settings for collaborator include:

- - :code:`delta_updates`: (boolean) Tells if collaborators should send delta updates for the locally tuned models.
-If set to False, whole checkpoints will be sent.
+ - :code:`delta_updates`: (boolean) Determines whether the difference in model weights between the current and previous round will be sent (True), or if whole checkpoints will be sent (False).
+Setting to delta_updates to True leads to higher sparsity in model weights sent across, which may improve compression ratios.
  - :code:`opt_treatment`: (str) Defines the optimizer state treatment policy.
 Valid options are : 'RESET' - reinitialize optimizer for every round (default), 'CONTINUE_LOCAL' - keep local optimizer state for every round, 'CONTINUE_GLOBAL' - aggregate optimizer state for every round.